IcyWednesdays/artify/README.md

  $ SPOTIFY_ID=<SPOTIFY_ID> SPOTIFY_SECRET=<SPOTIFY_SECRET> ARTIFY_PLAYER_DEVICE=<NAME_OF_SPOTIFY_LISTENING_DEVICE> ARTIFY_SCENE_NAME=<OPTIONAL: INSIDETOOUT|BLENDED> go run .
 ```

+Click the link to auth your Spotify account, and that's it.

 ## TODO

 - Grab the current state of lights when a Spotify session begins, so we can reset back to what it was when the session completes